PathwayCommons/guide/_workflows/rna_seq_to_enrichment_map_r_notebook/index.md

 </div>

-It will be convenient to generate the expression and class files alongside the RNA-Seq data transformations.
+It will be convenient to generate the ranked list, expression and class files alongside the RNA-Seq data transformations.
 We will be using the `edgeR` Bioconductor package.

 ### Filtering